johnnovak/johnnovak.site/blog/_posts/2019-03-09-raspbian-stretch-home-server-setup.md

     deluged
     deluge-console

-We'll make a configuration change to allow remote connetions to the Deluge daemon and then we'll exit the console:
+We'll make a configuration change to allow remote connections to the Deluge daemon and then we'll exit the console:

     config -s allow_remote True